daryl-maviance/Codeception-UAT-Connector/Readme.md

 This project is a test framework for the Digitech connector, designed for REH trainees as part of a mentorship program.
 It uses Codeception for acceptance testing and Docker for managing test environments.

-# Screeenshot  of running tests
+# Screenshot  of running tests
 ![Screenshot  of running tests](screenshots/running_tests.png)

 # How to start the project locally